dnd2/learngit/words.md

 	- An acorn is a pale oval nut that is the fruit of an oak tree.

-**Acrobat** A person who performs gymnastics on a stage or in a circus.
+**acrobat** A person who performs gymnastics on a stage or in a circus.

 	- An acrobat is an entertainer who performs difficult physical acts such as jumping and balancing, especially in a circus.